Closed-loop convergence for mean field games with common noise: Constructing n-player equilibria from mean field equilibria

 \textbf{Step 4c.} It remains to construct $(Z,\alpha)$ satisfying \eqref{pf:converse-SDE} and \eqref{pf:converse-value} as in the previous paragraph.
 The idea, similar to that of Theorem \ref{th:limit-dynamics}, is to ``project away" the extra randomness from $\Lambda_t$ in the SDE \eqref{pf:converse-SDE-Y}, but we will see that the precise implementation is rather involved.
 First, apply Ito's formula for $\varphi \in C_c^\infty(\R^d)$ to get

+where we recall that the generator $L$ is defined in \eqref{def:generator}.
 Define $\eta_t := \L(Y_t\,|\,\F^{\mu,B}_T)$.
 We would like to take conditional expectations given $\F^{\mu,B}_T=\F^S_T$ on both sides, to obtain an SPDE for $\eta$.
 To do so, as in \cite[Appendix B]{superposition_theorem} we need to first prove the following compatibility condition:

 We write $\G_1 \indep \G_2 \,|\, \G_3$ to mean that $\G_1$ and $\G_2$ are conditionally independent given $\G_3$.
 To prove \eqref{eq:compatibility_condition}, which is really a property of the law of $\Upsilon=(Y,\Lambda,W,\mu,W,S)$, we will first show the analogous condition for $\Upsilon^n=(Y^{n,1},\beta^n,\nu^n,W^1,S)$ for each $n$, and then we will argue that this property is preserved by weak limits.
 Indeed, abbreviating $\beta^n_t = \beta^n(t,\bm{Y}^n,S)$, we first argue that